SGenheden/Tutorials/UmbrellaMemSoluteGmx/README.md

 ### Prepare the all-atom topology files

-* Open new file and called it `system.top` and in that file add the following content
+* Open new file and call it `system.top` and in that file add the following content

 ```
 #include "slipids.ff/forcefield.itp"